 The following remarks, by Prof. Patrick McGorry AO FAA FASSA FRCP FRANZCP, were made at the Hearing Aid climate concert in Melbourne last Saturday.
-(Dr McGorry was introduced by special guest George Marshall, according to the Australian custom of flying celebrities in from the UK to lend gravitas to an occasion.)
+(Dr McGorry was introduced by special guest George Marshall, according to the Australian custom of flying in celebrities from better countries to lend gravitas to an occasion.)
 Many thanks to Antipodean correspondent Brad Keyes for the transcript.

 Thank you George.
-George Marshall’s gracious words remind me of a poem I once read about suppressed and censored peoples.
+Dr Marshall’s gracious words remind me of a poem about suppressed and censored peoples.

 From coast to coast the cry rang out:

 We are silenced; we dare not speak out!

 This breathtaking couplet captures the plight of the average climate advocate in today’s anti-climate atmosphere so poignantly, I think, that it’s hard to believe it was penned by one Leslie Fiedler, a philosopher of the 1950s.

 Ironically, Fiedler was a notorious opponent of communism, so he must be spinning in his grave to be quoted at a concert for climate action!
 [Pause for laughter.]

 But—just as we revere the music of Wagner above all others—surely we’re allowed to appreciate the lyricism of a writer whose personal views we find abhorrent.